dcramer/pmp/README.rst

-As pip installs packages, pmp manages packages.
+As pip installs packages, pmp manages projects.

+It provides a simple extensible command interface designed to influence good behavior in project management using existing tools (and minor hacks/additions).

 Optional Behaviors
 ------------------